CLI Reference

 --dir | path | current directory | Target directory |

-kutl daemon
+kutl status

-kutl daemon <run|start|stop|status>Manage the background daemon that watches files and syncs with the relay.
+kutl daemon <run|start|stop>Manage the background daemon that watches files and syncs with the relay.

 | Subcommand | Description |